-Transmitter operating with an IDLE Line State pattern, 125 MBd (62.5 MHz square-wave), input signal to simulate any cross-talk present between the transmitter and receiver sections of the transceiver.
+- Transmitter operating with an IDLE Line State pattern, 125 MBd (62.5 MHz square-wave), input signal to simulate any cross-talk present between the transmitter and receiver sections of the transceiver. - 20.
+All conditions of Note 19 apply except that the measurement is made at the center of the symbol with no window time-width.

-- 20. All conditions of Note 19 apply except that the measurement is made at the center of the symbol with no window time-width. - 21.
-This value is measured during the transition from low to high levels of input optical power.
-At Signal Detect Deassert, the receiver outputs Data Out and Data Out Bar go to steady PECL levels High and Low respectively. - 22.
-The Signal Detect output shall be asserted within 100 μs after a step increase of the Input Optical Power.
-The step will be from a low Input Optical Power, -45 dBm, into the range between greater than P_A, and -14 dBm.
-The BER of the receiver output will be 10-2 or better during the time, LS_Max (15 μs) after Signal Detect has been asserted.
-See Figure 14 for more information. - 23.
+- 21. This value is measured during the transition from low to high levels of input optical power. - 22.
+The Signal Detect output shall be asserted within 100 μs (130 μs for $-40^{\circ}C$ to $0^{\circ}C$) after a step increase of the Input Optical Power.
+The step will be from a low Input Optical Power, ≤ -45 dBm, into the range between greater than P_A , and -14 dBm.
+The BER of the receiver output will be 10^{-2} or better during the time, LS_Max (15 μs) after Signal Detect has been asserted.
+See Figure 12 for more information. - 23.
 This value is measured during the transition from high to low levels of input optical power.
-The maximum value will occur when the input optical power is either -45 dBm average or when the input optical power yields a BER of 10-2 or larger, whichever power is higher. - 24.
-Signal detect output shall be de-asserted within 350 μs after a step decrease in the Input Optical Power from a level which is the lower of; -31 dBm or P_D + 4 dB (P_D is the power level at which signal detect was deasserted), to a power level of -45 dBm or less.
+The maximum value will occur when the input optical power is either -45 dBm average or when the input optical power yields a BER of 10-2 or better, whichever power is higher. - 24.
+Signal detect output shall be deasserted within 350 μs after a step decrease in the Input Optical Power from a level which is the lower of; -31 dBm or P_D + 4 dB (P_D is the power level at which signal detect was deasserted), to a power level of -45 dBm or less.
 This step decrease will have occurred in less than 8 ns.
 The receiver output will have a BER of 10-2 or better for a period of 12 μs or until signal detect is deasserted.
 The input data stream is the Quiet Line State.
 Also, signal detect will be deasserted within a maximum of 350 μs after the BER of the receiver output degrades above 10-2 for an input optical data stream that decays with a negative ramp function instead of a step function.
-See Figure 14 for more information.
-At Signal Detect Deassert, the receiver outputs Data Out and Data Out Bar go to steady PECL levels High and Low respectively.
+See Figure 12 for more information.